 NRE account: An NRE account is well suited for NRIs who want to save and manage their foreign earnings in India.
 Funds in an NRE account are fully repatriable out of India.

-NRO account: NRIs can open an NRO account to manage their Indian and foreign income.
+NRO account: NRIs can open an NRO account, or convert their resident account to NRO account, to manage their Indian and foreign income.
 However, money in an NRO account can’t be repatriated easily.

 Get your KYC done